jeff4/bionotes.github.io/vertebrate-evolution-1997.md

 * Meanwhile, studying all metazoans together present their own challenges.
 	* "The many phyla of multicellular animals have fundamentally different body plans and ways of life that make it very difficult to compare specific patterns of evolution between them.
 Beginning with [Simpson (1944)](https://en.wikipedia.org/wiki/Tempo_and_Mode_in_Evolution), comparisons have repeatedly been made between the rates of evolution between clams and mammals, but it is difficult to establish quantitative measures that can be applied to both groups ([Stanley, 1975](https://www.pnas.org/content/pnas/72/2/646.full.pdf))."
 	* Most importantly, "the most significant periods in the evolution [of the many metozoan phyla, including] their origins and early stages of differentiation are extremely poorly documented in the fossil record [(Lipps and Signor, 1992)](https://www.springer.com/gp/book/9780306440670). (p.
 15)
-	* Advantages of using vertebrates as foundation for studying long-term evolution:
+	* Advantages of studying vertebrates as a model group for understanding long-term evolution:
 		1. They are unquestionably a [monophyletic group](https://en.wikipedia.org/wiki/Monophyly)
 		2. Nearly all vertebrates "exhibit a single pattern of reproduction, involving recombination of gametes from two sexes."
+		3. Nearly all vertebrates are free-living...[with the exceptions of semi-colonial behavior naked mole rates, parasitism through sexual physical attachment between males and females among some deep sea fish, and lampreys]."
+* "The basic consistency of anatomy, developmental processes, and reproductive mode among vertebrates act as a control in what can be considered an experimental system." (p.
+15)

 ## Chapter 2: Theories of evolution at the level of populations and species